Dense Prediction with Attentive Feature Aggregation: Method

 \subsection{Scale-Space Rendering}

-Even though multi-scale attention~\cite{chen2016attention,tao2020hierarchical} can eliminate the trade-off in fine and coarse detail performance in dense prediction tasks, repeated use of attention layers may lead to numerical instability or vanishing gradients.
-To resolve the drawback, we extend the attention mentioned above mechanism and resemble a volume rendering scheme applied to the scale space.
-By treating the multi-scale predictions regarded as samples in a scale-space representation, this scheme provides a hierarchical, coarse-to-fine strategy to combine features, leveraging a scale-specific attention mechanism.
+Multi-scale attention~\cite{chen2016attention,tao2020hierarchical} is typically used to fuse multi-scale predictions and can alleviate the trade-off in performance on fine and coarse details in dense prediction tasks.
+However, repeated use of attention layers may lead to numerical instability or vanishing gradients, which hinders its performance.
+To resolve this issue, we extend the attention mechanism mentioned above using a volume rendering scheme applied to the scale space.
+By treating the multi-scale predictions as samples in a scale-space representation, this scheme provides a hierarchical, coarse-to-fine way of combining predictions using a scale-specific attention mechanism.
 We will also show that our approach generalizes the hierarchical multi-scale attention method~\cite{tao2020hierarchical}.

 Without loss of generality, we focus on a single pixel and assume that our model provides a dense prediction for the target pixel at $k$ different scales.
 The prediction for the $i$th scale is denoted by $P_i\in\mathbb R^d$.
 Accordingly, $P\triangleq(P_1,\ldots,P_k)$ denotes the feature representation of the target pixel in our scale-space.
 Furthermore, we assume that $i<j$ implies that scale $i$ is coarser than scale $j$.